wiseiodev/portfolio/README.md

 - `components/` - Reusable React components
 - `db/` - Database schema and connection
 - `lib/` - Utility functions and custom hooks
+- `models/` - This is where domain logic for accessing database models should reside
 - `public/` - Static assets
 - `styles/` - Global styles and Tailwind CSS configuration